j tan()JTAN

 SSH Port Forwarding

 If you have a JTAN ProShell or ProWeb account, you have shell access to a JTAN host.
 With that access comes the ability to create a VPN tunnel using SSH port forwarding.
+SSH tunnels are handy for tunnelling a few kinds of traffic, say just your email and web browsing.

 The SSH protocol has the ability to forward arbitrary network connections to specific ports over your encrypted SSH connection to the JTAN shell machine.
 For example, you could use an SSH tunnel to connect from your home computer to the WWW proxy server at JTAN.
 Even if your company's firewall blocks SSH, there are tricks you can use to get around this.